 Loving Shepherd Legacy Society

-The Church of the Loving Shepherd is establishing the Loving Shepherd Legacy Society, to recognize members and friends of the Church who have made a bequest or a planned gift commitment to CLS.
+The Church of the Loving Shepherd is establishing the Loving Shepherd Legacy Society, to recognize members and friends of the Church who have made a bequest or a planned gift commitment to Loving Shepherd.
 A list of Loving Shepherd Legacy Society members will be published every autumn along with our annual budget and committee reports to the Board of Directors and congregation.
-We hope that their example will encourage others to join in preserving CLS as a place of nurture for both heart and mind.
+We hope that their example will encourage others to join in preserving Loving Shepherd as a place of nurture for both heart and mind.
 Of course, members of the Legacy Society may choose to make their gifts anonymously.